wpbf362513.png

 CLASS FEE AND POLICIES

-4 Week Session - $60.00 per person for monthly classes.
-Classes expire after 4 weeks.
+4 Week Session - $35.00 per person for monthly classes.
+Classes expire after 4 weeks (4 week sessions).

-Please arrive at least 15 minutes before class starts to sign up for classes
+Please arrive at least 15 minutes before class starts to allow time to sign in, make payments, etc.

 DROP-IN CLASSES/SAMPLE CLASS